Global Entrepreneurship Week 2017 By: Galit Zamler

 - Yad Mordechai school in Bat-Yam

-Events from schools marking the Global Entrepreneurship Week 2017:
+Events in the schools that marked Global Entrepreneurship Week 2017:

 Hebrew Academy School, Miami Beach, Florida

-This year, for the first time, the Jewish school Hebrew Academy joins the schools in Israel and mark the Global Entrepreneurship week in an online lecture of Ofer Forrer, a volunteer of the Israeli spacecraft.
+This year, for the first time, the Jewish school Hebrew Academy joined the schools in Israel and marked the Global Entrepreneurship week in an online lecture of Ofer Forrer, a volunteer of the Israeli spacecraft.

-In his lecture, Ofer explains about the competition sponsored by Google, how Israeli joined this competition and its odds of winning it.
+In his lecture, Ofer explains about the competition sponsored by Google, how Israeli joined this competition and its chances of winning it.